Helliaca/Custom-UnCool-Compiler/README.md

 ## Token

-A token constitutes a tnames object and an optional attribute-object, which can be of any class that inherits Javas Object-class.
+A token constitutes a Tnames object and an optional attribute-object, which can be of any class that inherits Javas Object-class.

 ## KeywordDictionary

-Slightly misleading in its name, KeywordDictionary uses all the data declared in tnames.
+Slightly misleading in its name, KeywordDictionary uses all the data declared in Tnames.
 The key to the whole class is the getToken-method, which takes a string, and returns a Token corresponding to that string.